alejandrogzi/gtfsort/README.md

 From the suite of tools employed in the preceding step, only three assert to incorporate a feature sorting step [5]: gff3sort, AGAT, and gtfsort.
 Gff3sort, a Perl-based program tailored for sorting GFF3/GTF files, is adept at generating results compatible with tabix tools [4].
 It employs a topological algorithm to sequence features after an initial two-block sorting phase (first by chromosome, then by position).
 AGAT, an analysis toolkit also scripted in Perl, features a GFF3/GTF sorting tool within the `agat_convert_sp_gxf2gxf.pl` script [3], likewise employing a topological sorting approach.

 To assess the performance of these three tools, we subjected them to the GRCh38 *Homo sapiens* GTF file from the latest Ensembl release (110 release).
-Among the software tested, gtfsort emerged as the fastest, with a processing time of 12.0220 seconds, followed by gff3sort at 16.3970 seconds, and AGAT, which required approximately 900 seconds to complete the sorting operation.
+Among the software tested, gtfsort emerged as the fastest, with a processing time of **1.71 seconds**, followed by gff3sort at 16.3970 seconds, and AGAT, which required approximately 900 seconds to complete the sorting operation.
 The notorious difference with the extensive computation time of AGAT is due to the fact that `agat_convert_sp_gxf2gxf.pl` does not only sort a GTF file but inspects some controversial lines and fixes/adds corrected/missing lines.

 Although computation time is an important feature, the actual sorting output would be the key variable to compare.
 I choose a random gene (including all its transcripts/features) and tested whether the output ordering demonstrated a coherent and accurate layout.